iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.md

 the relevant unit, an underscore plus one of {`hh`, `tu`} will indicate the level of aggregation.

+GETTSIM knows about the following units:

+- `p_id`: person identifier
+- `sn_id`: Steuernummer (same for spouses to joint taxation, not the same as the Germany-wide Steuer-ID)
+- `vg_id`: Verantwortungs- und Einstehensgemeinschaft, the relevant unit for Wohngeld.
+  Defined in SGB II, encompasses more people than the Bedarfsgemeinschaft (e.g., possibly more than 2 generations)
+- `pot_bg_id`: Potential Bedarfsgemeinschaft before making checks for whether children have enough income fend for themselves.
+Subset of `vg`.
+- `bg_id`: Bedarfsgemeinschaft including checks for whether children have enough income to fend for themselves.
+Subset of `pot_bg_id`.

+Households, which may include flat shares etc., are currently not relevant in GETTSIM but may be added in the future (e.g., capping rules for costs of dwelling in SGB II depend on this).

+Open questions:

+- Can we use bg_id for both SGB II and SGB XII at the same time or do we need to differentiate once we add serious support for SGB XII?

 Time unit identifiers always appear before unit identifiers (e.g., `arbeitsl_geld_2_m_hh`).